GoogleCloudPlatform/opentelemetry-operator-sample/recipes/daemonset-and-deployment/README.md

 collector on each Kubernetes Node, and is configured with the `memory_limiter` processor to ensure it doesn't run into its memory limits and get OOM Killed.

+The deployment is configured with a persistent queue to enable it to buffer telemetry during a network outage.
+To do this, it includes an `emptyDir` volume and requests `1Gi` of `ephemeral-storage` space to ensure it has guaranteed access to disk space for buffering.
+It configures the `file_storage` extension to make that disk space available to exporters in the collector, and configures the `googlecloud` exporter's `sending_queue` to use that storage for storing items in the queue.

 If overwriting an existing `OpenTelemetryCollector` object (i.e., you already have a running Collector through the Operator such as the one from the [main README](../../README.md#starting-the-collector)), the Operator will update that existing